-Exercising your legs is very often overlooked by even the most avid weight lifters and exercisers.
-Many people simply cannot and should not perform some of the more basic leg exercises like squats and lunges due to knee and lowerback injuries.
-But, that does not mean you have to neglect the pillars of our bodies' foundation.
-Doing leg workouts not only make your legs stronger and able to support your body better, but you will actually burn more calories in your workouts by incorporating a leg routine.
+Exercising your legs often is overlooked by even the most avid weight lifters and exercisers.
+Many people simply cannot and should not perform some of the more basic leg exercises like squats and lunges due to knee and lower back injuries.
+But that does not mean you have to neglect the pillars of our bodies' foundation.
+Doing leg workouts not only make your legs stronger and able to support your body better, but you will burn more calories in your workouts by incorporating a leg routine.

-Since your lowerbody has the biggest muscles in your body, by exercising the thighs, hamstrings, calves, lowerback and glutes (rump), you can actually kick start your metabolism and burn more calories with the following quick, but challenging leg workouts.
+By exercising the thighs, hamstrings, calves, lower back and glutes (rump), you can kick-start your metabolism and burn more calories with the following quick, challenging leg workouts.
 You will find that leg workouts also have a cardiovascular element to them.
-Once again, this is because these muscles require so much more blood, so the heart will beat more to supply new blood to the lowerbody.
+Once again, this is because these muscles require so much more blood, so the heart will beat more to supply new blood to the lower body.

 Keep your feet shoulder width apart.
 Drop your butt back as though sitting in a chair.
 Concentrate on squeezing your glutes in your upward motion.
 Keep your heels solid on the ground.
-Grab some dumbbells to make it more challenging and only do a half squat to place less strain on your knees.
-Alternate exercise for squats is the leg extension machine.
+Grab some dumbbells to make it more challenging and only do a half-squat to place less strain on your knees.
+An alternate exercise for squats is the leg extension machine.

 Warmup With Jumping Jacks and Squats:

 - Jumping Jacks -- 10/Squats -- 10 (repeat 5-10 times)

 - Lunges -- 10/leg reps (regular, 1/2)

 - Calves -- 30 (regular, toes in, toes out)

 - Bike or jog -- 5:00